-Although some studies have shown that chromium supplementation can improve blood sugar levels in chromium deficient animals, chromium deficiency is rare in humans.
-Studies of chromium supplementation to treat blood sugar and type 2 diabetes in humans are inconclusive but research is ongoing.
+Chromium deficiency is rare in humans.
+Studies of chromium supplements to treat blood sugar and type 2 diabetes in humans aren’t conclusive.
+Research is ongoing.

 Chromium is measured in micrograms (mcg).
-Listed below are the adequate intake (AI) levels for chromium set by the National Academy of Sciences.
-These represent the level that healthy people typically consume.
+Listed below are the adequate intake (AI) levels for chromium.
+These are the level that healthy people consume.

 males 25 mcg, females 21 mcg